xlui/action-maven-cli/README.md

 }
 ```

-It is simply for backward-compatibility.
+It is simply for forward-compatibility.

 ## License